 Writing Our Own Spring Poems

-You can use the poetry writing printable (see below) to try writing your own spring poem.
+You can use the poetry writing printable from the Seasons School Spring Unit to try writing your own spring poem.
 It gives you a simple template to use to start creating your own poem.

 It can be useful to have a guide to get you started, particularly if you’ve never written a poem before.